exilimz/speech-recognition/README.md

 # Speech-to-Text Converter

-A simple and elegant speech-to-text converter using the ElevenLabs API.
+A simple and elegant speech-to-text converter using the AssemblyAI API.
 Record your voice and convert it to text with high accuracy.

 ## Features

 - Record audio with a 10-second limit
 - Play back recorded audio
-- Convert speech to text using ElevenLabs API
+- Convert speech to text using AssemblyAI API
 - Clean and modern UI with mint green and cream aesthetic
 - Dark mode support
 - Responsive design for all devices